bkowalczyk21/engineering-portfolio/src/content/posts/2016-08-21-binary-star-analysis.md

 **But**, I did get some time exploring the sky.

-### Applying Transformations anf Folds to Light Curves
+### Applying Transformations and Folds to Light Curves
 As a budding high school senior I reached out to Telescope Specialist at Middlebury College Jonathan Kemp and he set me to work confirming the eclipe period of the binary star system UX Urae Majoris knowing I would find a neat surprise.
 - I used curve-folding and tranformaion software on time-series collected light curves to come up with findings on the frequency of eclipses of the binary star system.
 - My findings matched exisitng literature of that of the Center for Backyard Astrophysics.